Introduction to Spoon Carving

 The tools you will need are all provided but I also have a selection of tools from the popular makers so there's a great opportunity to test drive tools before taking the plunge into making your first purchases.
 There will be an opportunity to buy tools and spoons at the end of the course.

-In addition to the advertised dates I am able to offer weekday dates throughout the year.
+In addition to the advertised dates I am able to offer weekday dates throughout the year, please get in touch to discuss a 1-1 day.

 The course is perfect for novices and those taking beginner steps in spoon carving.
 You'll get a good grounding in carving with an axe and knives practice and theory.
 For those already carving passable spoons I can offer intermediate lessons on the same basis as the beginners course to refine your techniques and design.